 Principal Investigators and Research Team Members

-Eligible applicants include members of Tufts CTSI’s 39 partner institutions, which span 12 Tufts University schools and centers, 10 affiliated hospitals, 3 academic partners outside of Tufts, 9 community organizations, and 5 industry and nonprofit organizations.
+Eligible applicants include members of Tufts CTSI’s 39 partner institutions, which span 12 Tufts University schools and centers, 10 affiliated hospitals, nine community organizations, five industry and nonprofit organizations, and three academic partners outside of Tufts.
+Please refer to the Tufts CTSI website for a complete list of partners.

-Proposals must designate a Primary PI with a primary appointment or position at a Tufts CTSI academic, medical, or non-profit research partner institution.
-These include:
+Proposals must designate a Principal Investigator (PI) with a primary appointment or position at a Tufts CTSI academic, medical, or nonprofit research partner institution.

 - Baystate Medical Center